wyrmworkspublishing/free5e/en-US/Characters_Codex/Blurb.md

 > **This is just the beginning.**
 > \
-> The Free5e Player’s Guide is one of three core volumes.
+> The Free5e Character's Codex is one of three core volumes.
 > Ready to lead adventures of your own?
-> The Game Conductor’s Handbook gives you everything you need to build and run stories for others.
+> The Conductor's Companion gives you everything you need to build and run stories for others.
 > Need foes to challenge your heroes?
-> Free Range Monsters unleashes a host of ready-to-use adversaries.
+> Monstrous Manuscript unleashes a host of ready-to-use adversaries.
 > Find them all at [Free5e.com](https://free5e.com) or scan the code below.
 > \
 > ![Free5e.com](../../assets/free5e.com-qr-code/qr-code.svg)